sujankundar-cr/robotics-intern-assignment/README.md

 # robotics-intern-assignment
 ROS2 FR3 robot with eye-in-hand camera (internship assignment)
+## ✅ What I Implemented
+- FR3 robot URDF setup
+- Eye-in-hand camera attachment to the end-effector
+- RViz visualization of robot and camera
+- Validation through screenshots and demo video

 ## 📸 Screenshots
 The following screenshots show the FR3 robot model, eye-in-hand camera attachment, and RViz visualization.